blongworth/locness-ph/README.md

 # Installation

-After cloning the github repo, create a python venv for the project and install dependencies.
+After cloning the github repo:

+* Create a python venv for the project: 'python -m venv .venv`.
+* Activate the venv: `source .venv/bin/activate`.
+* Install dependencies. `pip install -r requirements.txt`.
+* Copy `default_config.yaml` to `config.yaml` and edit as needed,
+especially serial port and file config.

 # Use

-Determine the correct serial port for the mFET using a terminal program (terraterm, CoolTerm).
-Set serial port and other parameters near the top of `read_ph_sensor.py` Run the python program.
-Data and communications should be logged to the terminal, and data should be added to the files specified.
+Run the python program.
+Data and communications should be logged to the terminal and logfile, and data should be added to the files specified.

 Quit using `Ctrl-C`.